-To pay with American Express, Discover, MasterCard or WebCheck, you will need to enter your GCID number and PAWS pin to complete your transaction.
 WebCheck payment is offered free of charge.
 Personal checking or savings accounts only.
 No business accounts, credit card checks or lines of credit are accepted using the WebCheck feature.
-Any transactions rejected will be charged a $25 service charge.
+Any transactions rejected will be charged a $34 service charge.
 No payments via telephone are accepted.
-A 2.75% convenience fee will apply to all credit card payments.
-NOTE: Visa card is not accepted.
+A 2.85% convenience fee will apply to all credit/debit card payments.

 You can mail your payment when paying by check or money order.
 Please make sure the student's GCID number is indicated on the check.
-Send payments to Campus Box 22, Milledgeville, GA 31061.
+Send payments to:

 Always remember to check your student account online or stop by the Business Office for inquiries.
 Additional charges may be due.